 Religious Education Volunteer Opportunities

-Our Religious Education program depends on the dedication of families and other volunteers of the congregation.
+Our Religious Education program depends on the dedication of families and volunteers of the congregation.
 Each family with students enrolled in our program is asked to volunteer over the course of the church year.
+We also have many amazing RE Volunteers, Teachers and Guest Speakers with children who have “graduated” from RE.
 Without your help, none of this would be possible!

 Below are some of the volunteer opportunities within the RE Program.